-In a previous article, we provide an overview of what plugins are about and how you can use these to add new features to your web site with no coding knowledge required.
+In a separate post, we explain what plugins are and how you can use these to easily extend your blog’s functionality.

-In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to update and uninstall plugins, and discover practical plugin management tips if you plan to run multiple WordPress sites or blogs.
+In this tutorial you will learn why plugins need to be kept up-to-date, how to update and remove your WordPress plugins, and practical plugin management tips if you need to manage multiple WordPress sites.

-New WordPress versions are regularly released (about every 3-4 months) to fix bugs and address security issues and vulnerabilities found in older releases, as well as to improve existing features or introduce new functionality to users.
+New WordPress versions are constantly being released (about every three to four months) to fix bugs and address security issues and vulnerabilities found in earlier releases, and to improve existing features.

-The reason for this, is because most WordPress plugins are created by external developers, so sometimes code in the newly-released WordPress version conflicts with plugins that were created and tested to work with a previous version.
-Whenever this happens, problems can sometimes develop.
+The reason for this, is because most WordPress plugins are created by third-party developers, so sometimes code in the new WordPress version conflicts with plugins that were developed and tested with a previous version.
+Whenever this happens, issues can sometimes occur.

-Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are fairly proactive when it comes to ensuring that plugins get updated when a new version of WordPress is released (if required).
-All you have to do as a WordPress user, is maintain your plugins up-to-date, which, as you will soon discover, is really easy to do.
+Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are very proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if updating is required).
+All you have to do on your end, is keep your plugins up-to-date, which, as you will soon learn, is really easy and simple to do.

-Keeping your plugins up-to-date and deleting old plugins you no longer need is part of good WordPress management and helps to avoid errors or conflicts.
+Keeping your plugins up-to-date and removing old plugins you no longer use is part of good WordPress management and helps to avoid potential errors and conflicts.

-The step-by-step tutorial below explains how to upgrade and delete plugins safely without web coding skills or knowledge required.
+The tutorial below explains how to automatically update and delete plugins without web coding skills necessary.

-How To Update And Delete Plugins Safely – Tutorial
+How To Upgrade And Delete Plugins – Step-By-Step Tutorial

-For example, you can tell immediately how many plugins are out-of-date as soon as you log into your Admin area by looking at the main “Plugins” menu.
+For example, you can see ‘at a glance’ how many plugins need updating as soon as you log into your Admin area by looking at the main “Plugins” menu.

-In the example below, you can see that nine plugins need to be updated …
+For example, in the screenshot below, you can see that nine WordPress plugins are out of date and need to be updated …

-In addition to providing information about which plugins have available updates, the Plugins page provides links to the plugin developer sites and gives you the option to update the plugin instantly …
+As well as providing information about which plugins have available updates, the Plugins page provides links to the plugin developer sites and gives you the option to update your plugin with one-click …

-Let’s start by learning how to upgrade one WP plugin at a time.
+Let’s start by showing you how to upgrade individual WP plugins.

-Always make a full backup of your data and files before updating your website or blog.
+We recommend performing a full backup of your data and files before making any upgrades to your website or blog.

 From your main menu, select Plugins > Installed Plugins …

 The “Plugins” section will display in your browser.
-The screen can be quite long depending on the number of plugins you have added to your blog …
+This list of plugins can be quite lengthy depending on how many plugins you have added to your blog …

 (WordPress Plugins Page)

-If you have too many plugins installed and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins screen and enter a smaller number of items per page (by default, all plugins display on the page), then click Apply …
+If you have too many plugins and would like to reduce the number of plugins displaying on the screen, then click on the Screen Options tab at the top of your Plugins page and enter a smaller number of items per page (all plugins show up on the screen by default), then click Apply …

-Your Plugins area will now be made more manageable with a ’numbered pages’ feature added.
-You can find an installed plugin by scrolling through the pages or using the “Search Installed Plugins” feature …
+Your Plugins area will now be made more manageable with a pagination feature added.
+You can find an installed plugin by scrolling through the pages or using the “Plugin Search” field …

-WordPress displays information about plugins in different color backgrounds depending on the status of your plugins (active vs. inactive and up-to-date vs. out-of-date) …
+You will see plugin information in different color backgrounds depending on the status of the plugins (inactive vs. active and up-to-date vs. outdated) …

-Plugins that need upgrading have a distinctive notification message: “There is a new version of [Insert Plugin Name] available” …
+Plugins in need of updating have a distinctive notification message: “There is a new version of [Plugin] available” …

 Locate the plugin that needs to be updated and click on the update now link …